NickStephens/binterceptor/README.md

 ------------
 (binary interceptor)

 Binterceptor is a hacky proxy built for analyzing binary network protocols.
-It allows the operator intercept data as it passes through their machine.
+It allows the operator to intercept data as it passes through their machine.
 Once the data is intercepted the operator has the ability to "forward", "edit", or "drop" the data.

 * __forward__: send the data directly to the host specified on the commandline
 * __edit__: modify the data contained in the intercepted packet using $EDITOR (or nano).
 The data is presented just as ascii data, and behaves how you would expect a hexeditor to.